 Books appropriate to the topic for the week are always welcomed.
-Security blankets or objects are appropriate also, just make sure to explain the “relationship” to the teacher.
+Security blankets or objects are appropriate for the Parents Morning Out Class only, just make sure to explain the “relationship” to the teacher.

 The school is equipped with limited spare clothing for those “accidents” that will occur.
 Please bring your child’s own change of clothes to keep in their backpack, that are weather appropriate.
+Please label all clothing with your Child’s name.
 Of course, if your child is potty training, extra clothes are necessary.

 Potty training is a part of the Sonflower and Rainbow curriculum.
 Rising Shining Stars and Sonshiners need to be fully trained before the start of the school year.

 We ask that your child be dressed comfortably for playing indoors and outdoors.
 Rubber soled shoes (tennis shoes/sneakers) are best for your child’s safety on the playground.
+No flip flops, crocs, or shoes without a back are allowed.
 Clothing should be easy to remove and to put back on by your child for restroom purposes.